 - Office of the Dean of Student Services

-Concerning non-academic cases: Cases involving felonies go in the first instance to the Vice President and Dean, Student Affairs.
-Cases of sexual misconduct are handled by the Sexual Misconduct Hearing Board.
-Organizational misconduct is handled by the Office of the Dean of Student Services.
-All other types of non-academic misconduct (including alcohol offenses) are heard by the Office of the Dean of Student Services.
-The Associate Dean for Judicial Affairs, Charlene Buckley, is regularly the hearing officer.
+Concerning non-academic cases: Cases involving felonies go in the first instance to the Vice President for Campus Life and/or Dean of Students.
+Cases of sexual misconduct are handled by the Title IX Office – Sexual Misconduct Hearing Board.
+Organizational misconduct is handled by the Office of the Dean of Student Services – Student Conduct.
+All other types of non-academic misconduct (including alcohol offenses) are heard by the Office of the Dean of Student Services – Student Conduct.
+The Associate Dean of Student Conduct is regularly the hearing officer.
 In some non-academic cases the hearing officer may choose to be assisted by a panel.
 BIA members may be involved in some of these cases, to provide representation.

 - The Judicial Council

 The Judicial Council was established by the Trustees with a twofold purpose: 1.
 To establish and direct the undergraduate judicial system so as to insure justice and due process to all members of the undergraduate academic community.
 2. To hear appeals on cases involving undergraduate students from the following bodies: the Honor and Ethics Council, interim hearing panels, the Sexual Misconduct Hearing Board, and administrative hearings.
 The Council consists of six faculty members, two members of the administration, and two students.
-Prof. James Powell of the Department of Classical Languages serves as chair.
+Professor Simone Caron of the Department of History serves as chair.